rafaelbco/rbco.caseclasses/README.txt

 ..
 IMPORTANT::
    It's not possible to override the ``__init__`` method, because it's replaced when the ``@case`` decorator is applied.
-If a custom constructor is needed using the CaseClassMixin__ can be a solution.
+If a custom constructor is needed using the CaseClassMixin_ can be a solution.

-__ mixin_

-.. _mixin:
+.. _CaseClassMixin:

 Using ``CaseClassMixin`` for more flexibility
 =============================================